matin-n/UFC-Fight-Prediction/README.md

 - An ability for our users to create their own fighter by selecting values for key aggregated features to test a hypothetical fighter either again an established fighter or another hypothetical fighter.

 In selecting these elements specifically, we are aiming to center our predictive model and keep the user-experience as streamlined we can.

-You can view our deployed dashboard here: http://turtledashboard.ddns.net/

 ## Future State